rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 ## Test it

 Believe it or not, that is all.
-There is two ways you can run tests:
+There are three ways you can run tests:

   1. `make test` will run all tests back-to-back.
+  2. `TEST=unit make test` will run `libkernel`'s unit tests.
-  2. `TEST=TEST_NAME make test` will run a specficic integration test.
+  3. `TEST=TEST_NAME make test` will run a specficic integration test.
       - For example, `TEST=01_interface_sanity_timer make test`

 ```console